 You are walking part of the 1777 historic trail that retraces as nearly as possible the routes taken by the British army during the Revolutionary War.

-The 1779 trail traces the route taken by Brigadier General Anthony Wayne's Corps of Light Infantry in its assault on the British fortifications at Stony Point just after midnight on July 16, 1779.
+The 1779 trail traces the route taken by Brigadier General Anthony Wayne's Corps of Light infantry in its assault on British fortification at Stony Point just after midnight on July 16, 1779.
 After a brief but fierce fight, Wayne's men captured Stony Point, achieving one of the Continental Army's most spectacular victories.